TraIPZY/TRAP_InteractiveQuestionnaire/README.md

 ---

-## Features
+## ✨ Features

 * 💻 **Windows 98 Retro Interface**
   The questionnaire is displayed in a retro Windows 98 style for an immersive and nostalgic look.

 * 📝 **Customizable Questions**

-  * The script comes preconfigured with a standard questionnaire for PPA applications in French.
+  * Preconfigured with a standard questionnaire for PPA applications in French.
   * Questions can be freely modified or added for any other purpose or language.

 * 🎯 **ox_target Interaction Point**

   * Players interact directly with a computer or terminal via an **ox_target** point.
-  * The position of the point can be customized as needed.
+  * Position of the point is fully customizable.

 * 🌐 **Discord Webhook**

   * All responses are sent directly to a Discord channel via webhook.
-  * Allows easy and centralized tracking for any type of form.
+  * Enables easy and centralized tracking for any type of form.

 * 🔧 **Easy to Configure**